HOSENUR/emotions/README.md

 # Emotions

 A text to emoji translator built using Tensorflow, NLTK in the backend.
-The UI is brought together with React, Firebase and TailWind.
+The UI is brought together with React and TailWind.

 ## API Reference